mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 All the miners that can provide Proof of Reality will be able to validate more MXC results than the third party miners.

 ### 2.2 Physical existence
-In order to determine the correct existence of the object concerned.
-The miner has a score according to the miner health. the miner health is an indication of the validity of the miner. in addition, we need to have a very accurate result which has minimum error when locating the miner. in order to reach this accuracy we determined that a synchronization of nanosecond timestamp is required. methods like GPS helps us synchronize the miners. then the item using the network can be quickly located by triangulation or Trilateration algorithms.

-## .
-MXC Controller
-There are lists of services that LPWAN can provide to the sensors/end devices.
-For example, an over-the-air firmware update should be multi-casted to the sensors and calculate the position, which requires no computation for the resource-limited sensors.
-Such a service requires resources of both a miner and the Supernode.
-Hence, MXC Controller will specify whether it is willing to pay for the service and its accuracy.
-The more gateways that receive the packets, the more accurate the position will be.
-In addition to this, data NFTs can also facilitate data transactions and would need a service to provision and provide the NFT to the blockchain.
-MXC Controller is designed to bridge the users and supernode/miners for NFT provisioning services.
-Through the MXC Controller design, it is possible that the sensors/end devices pay 1 USD for lifetime free usage of the network, while choosing the available services to subscribe or pay.
-The outcome of the design will be as follows:
-* Some sensors/end devices get the services and the resources that they demand through auction.
-* Network deployments receive a compensation by offering services and resources to the LPWAN sensors/end devices.
-* All the monetary transactions are done automatically in MXC/BTC/DOT without human intervention
+"I think therefore I am", is the first principle of René Descartes's philosophy to prove our existence. well in MXC this is not enough, to prove the reality of a 3rd party device utilizing our network we need to verify that miners used are unbiased.

+#### 2.2.1 Objective Measurement Techniques
+OMT in the case of determining the physical existence of an object covers 4 possibilities:
+1. Use multiple sources to verify the existence of the object.
+This could include using multiple observers to look for the object, or using sensors or other automated systems to detect its presence.
+   * Like creating a classification machine learning model that verifies and cross-reference that object with its database.
+2. Use objective measurement tools and protocols to quantify the characteristics of the object and its location.
+For example, you could use a tape measure to accurately determine the size and shape of the object, or use GPS technology to precisely locate its position.
+   * attaching tags on the corners of the object that return its location to the cloud and then the dimension is calculated and then cross-referenced with dimension of model.
+   * the location of the item and it's tags can be determined by triangulation.
+3. Use controlled conditions to eliminate the potential for external factors to influence the measurement.
+For example, you could conduct the measurement in a controlled environment, or use shielding or other methods to block out any external interference.
+   * making sure that the measurement devices are part of our system. through peer listening and IP address of miner, in addition miner health metrics.
+4. Use statistical analysis to confirm the existence of the object.
+By analyzing the data from the measurement process, you can use statistical techniques to determine the likelihood that the object exists in the specified location.
+    * Bandwidth utilized by miner and the amount of data sent or received by the object. validity of the triangulation process.

+In the next chapters, Miner scores affecting Physical existence will be discussed covering
+* GPS Location
+* Miner peer listening
+* IP address
+* Bandwidth
+* Miner health
+* Triangulation

+In addition, devices holding MXC tokens

+### 2.3 Synchronization of miners in network
+If there is no synchronization between LPWAN devices, several challenges may arise when trying to determine the location of a device using localization algorithms.
+1. Time of Arrival (ToA) or Time Difference of Arrival (TDoA) based methods rely on accurate timestamps of when the signal was received by each device, so if there is no synchronization between devices, the timestamps may be inaccurate, leading to errors in the calculated distances and ultimately resulting in a less accurate location estimate.
+2. Without synchronization, it becomes difficult to determine the time of flight of the signal, resulting in less accurate distance estimates, which ultimately leads to a less accurate location estimate.
+3. The error caused by lack of synchronization will be different at different distances, making it harder to estimate the distance and location of the device.
+4. An alternative to ToA methods is Received Signal Strength Indicator (RSSI), but it is less precise and more affected by the environment, especially when the devices are far away from the gateways, also it's not recommended to use it alone as it's not a deterministic method.
+5. Without synchronization, it becomes difficult to determine the time of flight of the signal, resulting in less accurate distance estimates, which ultimately leads to a less accurate location estimate.
+6. Additionally, the lack of synchronization can also make it harder to analyze the data from the devices over time, as it becomes harder to relate the data from different devices to a common time frame.

+To overcome these challenges, it's important to have a good time synchronization between the devices and gateways, using methods such as GPS time, NTP time or PTP time.

 ## 3. Existence Proof of Miner
-As a decentralized network we do not want a trusted 3rd party to proof that our community miners exist, because this defeats the idea of decentralization. to further explain a GPS location can be faked from a  device that emulates the miner. however this fake device does not contain MXC tokens.
+As a decentralized network we do not need a 3rd party to prove that our community's miners exist, because this defeats the idea of decentralization.
+AAlthough determining the location of Miner by secure peer listening or GPS localization. these aspects can be hacked as an extra protection layer the miners will hold MXC tokens, and we will implement that the item in the network will hold MXC tokens.

-Since the blockchain is secured and can be tracked by the community, We had the brilliant idea that the Miner can hold Cryptocurrencies AKA Miner Fuel to proof that the miner exist in the network since it exist in the blockchain.
+Since the blockchain is secured and can be tracked by the community, We had the idea that the Miner can hold Cryptocurrencies AKA Miner Fuel to prove that the miner exist in the network since it exist in the blockchain.

 (add picture ????)
 (picture of miner network parallel to it a picture of blockchain network)